+The moment so many Dolphins fans have been waiting and hoping for finally arrived Thursday night.
 The first round of the 2020 NFL “virtual” draft saw Miami go for former Alabama QB Tua Tagovailoa in the fifth pick.

 Here it is, Dolphins fans: the moment you’ve waited years for. pic.twitter.com/UBMLZitPlI